 The Y5V provides the highest capacitance values and is used in applications where limited temperature changes are expected.
 The capacitance value for Y5V can vary from 22% to -82% over the -30°C to 85°C temperature range.
-The Z5U dielectric is between X7R and Y5V in both stability and capacitance range.

 All Class 2 capacitors vary in capacitance value under the influence of temperature, operating voltage (both AC and DC), and frequency.
 For additional information on performance changes with operating conditions, consult AVX's software, SpiCap.